-Extracellular signaling molecules, such as growth factors and cytokines, induce cell behavior changes via the complex mechanisms, which include signal transmission from the plasma membrane to the nucleus, and they also lead to gene expression changes (Karin et al. 1995).
+Extracellular signaling molecules, such as growth factors and cytokines, induce cellular changes via the complex mechanisms, which include signal transmission from the plasma membrane to the nucleus, and they also lead to gene expression changes (Karin and Hunter 1995).
 The first step of the signaling cascade usually includes activation of receptors, which either have their own protein kinase activity or activate protein kinases in the cytoplasm.
 The signal is transmitted to the nucleus, where the transcription factors regulating gene expression are being activated.
 As it was already mentioned, several MAP kinase families were identified: ERK, JNK/SAPK, p38 kinase and large MAP kinase (BMK/ERK5).
 All the signaling pathways passing through MAP kinases contain the components sensitive to oxidoreductive balance in the cell.
-Among the oxygen reactive species (ROS), H_2O_2 is particularly important as a regulatory factor influencing oxidoreductive cell balance.
-(Ishii et al. 1997).
-According to Lander (1997), cell response to altered ROS concentration may be classified in five categories: 1) modulation of activity and secretion of cytokines, growth factors and hormones, 2) ion transport changes 3) transcription changes, 4) neuromodulation, and 5) induction of the programmed cell death, apoptosis.
+Among the oxygen reactive species (ROS), H2O2 is particularly important as a regulatory factor influencing oxidoreductive cell balance (Ishii et al. 1997).
+According to Lander (1997), cell response to altered ROS concentration may be classified in five categories: 1) modulation of activity and secretion of cytokines, growth factors and hormones, 2) ion transport changes 3) transcription changes, 4) neuromodulation, and 5) induction of the programmed cell death - apoptosis.
 In this way, free radicals participate in biochemical reactions that directly cause cell changes in the course of differentiation, aging and transformation.
 Over the last decade, the corpus of information indicating that expression of numerous genes is influenced by redox changes in the cell caused by ROS concentration changes has grown abruptly.
-It has also been evidenced that redox changes in the cell may also modulate transcriptional activation of collagen (Chojkier et al. 1989) i collagenase (Brenneisen et al. 1997), influence posttranscriptional ferritin control (Frank et al. 2002), induce activation of the transcriptional factors such as Myb (Myrset et al. 1993) and Erg-1 (Huang and Adamson 1993), as well as activational binding of Fos-Jun (AP-1) protein complex to early gene promoter regions (Toledano and Leonard 1991).
-It has been known that transcription of several oncogenes may be activated by increase of unrepaired oxidation products within the cell..
+It has also been evidenced that redox changes in the cell may also modulate transcriptional activation of collagen (Chojkier et al. 1989) and collagenase (Brenneisen et al. 1997), influence post-transcriptional ferritin control, induce activation of the transcriptional factors such as Myb (Myrset et al. 1993) and Erg-1 (Huang and Adamson 1993), and stimulate binding of Fos-Jun (AP-1) protein complex to early gene promoter regions (Toledano and Leonard 1991).
+Transcription of several oncogenes may be activated by increase of unrepaired oxidation products within the cell.
 Thus, for example, exposure of normal or transformed cells to UV radiation and increased H2O2 concentration stimulates increased expression of jun-B, jun-D, c-fos and fos-B genes (Choi et al. 1995).

-Changes of oxidoreductive cell balance stimulate corresponding changes related to differentiation and proliferative cell capacity.
+Changes of oxidoreductive cell balance stimulate corresponding changes related to differentiation and cell proliferation.
 Cell development and differentiation is closely related to oxidation parameter changes.
 Thus, increased sensitivity to lipid peroxidation has been observed in majority of the organisms during development (Allen et al. 1998).
-It has also been evidenced that lipid peroxidation is reduced in the period of the increased mitotic activity, as it is the case during the tissue regeneration process and cell transformation (Shackelford et al. 2000).
-Antioxidative enzyme activity changes, particularly those affecting superoxide dismutase (SOD) are also observed to be closely correlated with certain phase of differentiation (Allen 1998).
-These studies indicate that changes in cell redox status in the critical moment of development may be a signal for initiation of the next phase of the developmental program.
-(Allen 1991).
+It has also been evidenced that lipid peroxidation is reduced in the period of an increased mitotic activity, the same is true during tissue regeneration process or cell transformation (Shackelford et al. 2000).
+Antioxidative enzyme activity changes, particularly those affecting superoxide dismutase (SOD), are also observed to be closely correlated with certain phases of differentiation (Allen 1998).
+These studies indicate that changes in cell redox status in the critical moment of development may be a signal for initiation of the next phase of the developmental program (Allen 1991).

-The above data confirms that oxidative stress, which is characterized by increased ROS production, generates simultaneously a wide spectrum of signaling and regulatory factors, out of which some are highly cell- or tissue-specific.
+The above data confirm that oxidative stress, which is characterized by increased ROS production, generates simultaneously a wide spectrum of signaling and regulatory factors, some of them being highly cell- or tissue-specific.
 Elucidation of the specific sites and mechanisms of oxidoreductive effects will lead to better understanding of the physiological role of ROS in life processes.